MateoLa/hello-plex/README.md

 Nginx Reverse Proxy and Securing your application.

-(Using a dockerized Plex server as the reverse application to build the example)
+(The example is built using a dockerized Plex server as the reverse application)

 ## Versions